thycotic/ss-docs/discovery/index.md

 > **Note:** Please see our [Discovery Guide](https://updates.thycotic.net/secretserver/documents/SS_DiscoveryGuide.pdf) for details.

-Some typical accounts that discovery can find include:

-- Windows local admin
-- Windows domain
-- Unix non-daemon

-Some typical dependencies discovery can scan for include:

-- Scheduled tasks running as a domain user
-- Application pools running as a domain user
-- Services running as a domain user
+Some typical accounts that discovery can find include Windows local admin, Windows domain, and Unix non-daemon.
+Some typical dependencies discovery can scan for include scheduled tasks running as a domain user, application pools running as a domain user, and services running as a domain user.

 > **Note:** Account and dependency types not supported out-of-the-box in SS can still be discovered by writing PowerShell scripts that can be run as custom scanners.
 See [Extensible Discovery](#extensible-discovery).